Eusebia (empress): Patronage of Julian

-Residence in Rome and poisoning of Helena
+Residence in Rome

-In 357, Constantius celebrated his Vicennalia, the twentieth anniversary of his reign, by moving his court temporarily to Rome.
-Eusebia accompanied him, in her second recorded visit to the city.
+In 357, Constantius celebrated his Vicennalia, the twentieth anniversary of his reign, by moving his court temporarily to Rome, and Eusebia accompanied him in her second recorded visit to the city.
 "The Cambridge Ancient History" notes that Constantius was following the examples of Diocletian and Constantine I, who also visited Rome during their Vicennalia.
 The presence of Constantius, Eusebia and Julian's wife Helena marked this as a dynastic display.